BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

   <dd>
   	<ul>
 	<li>Added C# host application example using LibUsbDotNet.</li>
-	<li>Changed firmware to send "InterfaceGUIDs" (plural) as a REG_SZ_MULTI instead of "InterfaceGUID" as a REG_SZ.
+	<li>Changed firmware to send "DeviceInterfaceGUIDs" (plural) as a REG_MULTI_SZ instead of "DeviceInterfaceGUID" as a REG_SZ.
 This complies with de facto standards established by prior .INF files for loading the WinUSB driver, and alllows LibUsbDotNet to locate the device.</li>
 	</ul>
   </dd>